chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 chmod +x chainctl
 ```

-Finally, add chainctl to our PATH so that we can use chainctl on the command line.
+Finally, add chainctl to your PATH so that you can use it on the command line.

 ```sh
 alias chainctl=$PWD/chainctl